 In a world where everyone tells you to move fast and break stuff, these are often seen as old-fashioned principles.
 Be that as it may, we believe they're even more relevant now than ever; delivering value today doesn't matter if it's at the cost of a sustainable business.

-We believe consultancy should mean strategic planning, lasting creative, consultative discussions and useful reporting.
+- Consultancy should mean strategic planning, lasting creative, consultative discussions and useful reporting

-We believe building brand affinity and loyalty matters to have a business that lasts more than selling today to boost the next quarterly report.
+- Building brand affinity and loyalty matters to have a business that lasts more than selling today to boost the next quarterly report, and

-We believe in creating long-term impact through the compound effect of marginal gains.
+- Consulting relationships should deliver long-term impact through the compound effect of marginal gains

 - Mentoring and teaching